Blotch3D/Blotch3D/README.md

 Quick start
 -----------

+(This quick start section is for Windows.
+See details below for other platforms.)

 Get the installer for the latest release of MonoGame from
 <http://www.monogame.net/downloads/> and run it.
-(Do NOT get the NuGet
+(Do NOT get the current
-package.)
+development version nor the NuGet package.)

 Get the Blotch3D repository zip from
 <https://github.com/Blotch3D/Blotch3D> and unzip it.